 If a student has absolutely no access to WiFi or wired connection in their home, they should contact email@example.com.

 The Office of the Dean of Students has identified a number of resources that may be able to assist students with rent (see below).
-They can also contact the Office of Off-Campus Living.
+Students with housing concerns can also contact the Office of Off-Campus Living.

 Rental Assistance Agencies in San Francisco